How do private jets fuel climate change?

 The travel habits of the super-rich are facing growing criticism, from Taylor Swift's Eras tour to Elon Musk's private jet fleet

-LONDON - From popstar Taylor Swift's jetsetting on tour to billionaire Elon Musk's fleet of planes, the use of private jets by the rich and famous has drawn increasing criticism as concern grows over air travel's role in global warming.
+From Swift jet-setting on her Eras concert tour to billionaire Elon Musk's fleet of planes, the use of private jets has drawn increasing criticism as concern grows over air travel's role in global warming.

 So what is the impact of private jets on the environment, and what do experts think could be done in response?